 Course Development Grants

-The ESC is pleased to announce the availability of course developments funds to faculty working on Europe, one or more European country or the European Union.
+The ESC is pleased to announce the availability of course developments funds to faculty working on Europe, one or more European countries or the European Union.
 Grants of $1,000-$4,000 are available and can be used for library research, travel, student assistance or other expenses related to the substance of the course.
-All full and part time TS and NTS faculty affiliated with the Center are eligible to apply (for information about affiliation, please contact Pawel Lewicki (pawel.lewicki@pitt.edu). with the expectation that grant recipients will have a complete syllabus and detailed course proposal to submit to the faculty member's school for approval by the start of the Fall semester.
+All full and part time TS and NTS faculty affiliated with the Center are eligible to apply with the expectation that grant recipients will have a complete syllabus and detailed course proposal to submit to the faculty member's school for approval by the start of the Fall semester.
+For information about affiliation, please contact Erica Edwards

 Grants are available to support work related to: